LAION-AI/laion-dreams/README.md

 # Laion - the big plan

-**Overarching goal:** Enable the open source community to openly build datasets, papers, models and tools in order to let AGI happen faster.
+**Overarching goal:** Enable the open source community to openly build datasets, papers, models and tools in order to let AGI benefit humankind even faster.

 ## Intro